LGouellec/streamiz/docsources/statefull-processors.md

 Detailed behavior for IKGroupedStream:
 - Input records with null keys or values are ignored.

+Detailed behavior for IKGroupedTable:
+- Input records with null keys are ignored.
+Records with null values are not ignored but interpreted as “tombstones” for the corresponding key, which indicate the deletion of the key from the table.

 ## Aggregate

 **Rolling aggregation.** Aggregates the values of (non-windowed) records by the grouped key.
 Aggregating is a generalization of reduce and allows, for example, the aggregate value to have a different type than the input values. (see IKGroupedStream for details)